Raleigh Rental Refresh: Flooring & Paint Turnaround

 Durable floor finishes in open living areas make cleaning between tenants faster and give the space a clean, updated feel.

-Scope of Work: What a Rental Refresh Can Include
+What's Included: What a Rental Refresh Can Cover

-A well-scoped rental refresh focuses on the items that have the most visual impact and long-term durability per dollar invested.
-For a flooring-and-paint-focused refresh, that scope commonly includes:
+A well-planned rental refresh focuses on the items that give the most visual impact and long-term durability per dollar spent.
+For a flooring-and-paint-focused refresh, that work commonly includes:

 • Neutral, scrubbable interior paint throughout — walls, trim, and doors — using finishes appropriate for rental use (eggshell or satin for walls, semi-gloss for trim and kitchens)

-• Punch-list touch-ups: interior door hardware, cabinet pulls, outlet covers, switch plates, and similar small-but-visible items
+• Final fix-it list touch-ups: interior door hardware, cabinet pulls, outlet covers, switch plates, and similar small-but-visible items

-• Basic fixture updates — light fixtures, faucets, bathroom accessories — within the cosmetic scope of the refresh
+• Basic fixture updates — light fixtures, faucets, bathroom accessories — that fit within the cosmetic part of the refresh

-• Coordination of sequencing so the unit is available for photography and showing as quickly as practical
+• Planning the order of work so the unit is available for photos and showings as quickly as practical

 Flooring selection matters more in rentals than in owner-occupied homes.
 Hardwood is beautiful but softer under wear; tile is durable but cold and hard underfoot; luxury vinyl plank sits in a practical middle ground — waterproof, durable underfoot, and available in neutral tones that photograph well and don't look dated quickly.
 Our flooring options guide covers the repair-vs-replace-vs-refinish decision in detail if you're working through that choice.